What are the CARES, HEROES, and HEALS Acts and how do they affect me?

 Save or spend?

-Wondering what to do with your stimulus check?
-You have a few options, but your best bet is to put it into savings.
+Wondering what to do with your second stimulus check, if it arrives (and your first stimulus check, if it’s still sitting in your checking account)?
+You have a few options, but your safest bet is to put it into savings.

 First, you’ll want to make sure that you can pay for basic necessities.
 Before you think of doing anything else with that money, make sure your fridge and pantry are stocked up, and that rent and utilities are covered for the month.